Crime in Philadelphia: Bayesian Clustering with Particle Optimization: Introduction

 Here is an outline for the rest of the paper.
 In Section~\ref{sec:data_model} we describe our crime data and introduce our ``CAR--within--clusters'' model.
 Then, in Section~\ref{sec:lit_review}, we highlight important similarities and differences between our proposed model and existing Bayesian spatial clustering methods.
 We introduce our variational approximation and local optimization strategy in Section~\ref{sec:variational_approximation} before demonstrating its use on synthetic data in Section~\ref{sec:illustration}.
 We then apply our method to the Philadelphia crime data in Section~\ref{sec:philly_example}.
-Section~\ref{sec:discussion} concludes with a discussion of our results and an outline of potential future directions. \if1\blind { A software implementation of our method and all code and data to replicate the results in this paper are available at \url{github.com/cecilia-balocchi/particle-optimization}. } \fi \if0\blind { A software implementation of our method and all code and data to replicate the results in this paper are available at \url{https://anonymous.4open.science/r/524211fe-13f3-43d7-a227-6b4054f58b67/} (link and repository have been anonymized for double-blindness). } \fi
+Section~\ref{sec:discussion} concludes with a discussion of our results and an outline of potential future directions. \if1\blind {An \texttt{R} package implementing our method and all code and data to replicate the results in this paper are available at \url{github.com/cecilia-balocchi/particle-optimization}. } \fi \if0\blind {An \texttt{R} package implementing our method and all code and data to replicate the results in this paper are available at \url{https://anonymous.4open.science/r/particle-optimization-663E} (link and repository have been anonymized for double-blindness). } \fi